For all inquiries, please click the ITASIA Chatbot button in the bottom left corner for assistance.

 A. We cannot answer such inquiries.
 For the details of score delivery, please contact the ETS or the test center in charge of your area.

 A. What to submit as your writing sample is left to the applicant’s decision.
-Please prepare what you believe is best suitable to demonstrate your potential for academic research.
+Please prepare what you believe is best suitable to demonstrate your potential for academic research in terms of both content and length.

 A. Exceptional applicants may be offered a scholarship at the time of the notification of acceptance.
 However, we strongly encourage applicants to explore all opportunities for scholarships both before and after applying (see Tuition).